-A trip to the American mega-store offers a peak into samsara.
+A trip to the American mega-store offers a glimpse of samsara.

 Every generation has the hubris to believe it’s going to make the world better.
 But what if the world can never be changed due to unseen psychological forces?